Act in Time – Save a life!

 The Boars Hill Association is pleased to announce that it has negotiated a cost effective scheme to provide a public access Defibrillator on the Hill.
-The unit is located outside under cover of the front porch of the Beaumont Care Home.
+The unit is located outside the front porch of the Beaumont Care Home.
 The cost of providing the unit has been shared equally by Sunningwell PC, the BHA and the Beaumont.

 In an emergency, call 999 first, the ambulance service will give the access code to the box.

 This is the second unit to be installed in Sunningwell Parish, the other being in Sunningwell village telephone box.

 What is a Sudden Cardiac Arrest and when does it strike?

 Sudden Cardiac Arrest (SCA) is a condition in which the heart stops beating suddenly and unexpectedly due to a malfunction in the heart’s electrical system.
 The resulting chaotic heart rhythm is called “fibrillation”.
 During SCA a victim first loses his or her pulse, then consciousness and finally the ability to breathe.
 All of this can happen quickly – in fact, in a matter of seconds…

 - It strikes without warning taking the lives of 250 people a day in the UK

 - Less than 5% of its victims in the UK survive